Sanding Wood

 Can You Sand Wet Wood?
-(Easy Sanding Tips!)
+What to Know! (& Tips!)

-Ultimately, sanding wet wood is not a good idea.
-While it can be done, you likely won’t get the look you desire.
+Ultimately, sanding wet or damp wood is not a good idea.
+While it can be done, you likely won’t get the look you want.

 Sanding wet wood is a problem for a couple of reasons.
-For one thing, when the wood is wet the wood fibers lift and can stand on end.
+For one thing, when the wood is wet the wood fibers lift and can stand on end, which makes the wood rougher than dry wood.

 Dry sanding wet wood tears through these fibers.
 You’ll remove some material, sure, but the damp wood doesn’t act the same as dry wood.
 Instead of getting sawdust off the wood you’ll probably get a kind of grainy mush.